LSSTDESC/gcr-catalogs/README.md

 Each of the catalogs is specified by a YAML config file, which can be found [here](https://github.com/LSSTDESC/gcr-catalogs/tree/master/GCRCatalogs/catalog_configs).
 The galaxy quantities in these catalogs conform to [this schema](https://docs.google.com/document/d/1rUsImkBkjjw82Xa_-3a8VMV6K9aYJ8mXioaRhz0JoqI/edit).

-## Use GCRCatalogs under the DESCQA Python envoirnment on NERSC
+## Use GCRCatalogs under the DESCQA Python environment on NERSC

 `GCRCatalogs` is already installed in the DESCQA Python envoirnment at NERSC.
 To use it: